 Perhaps one of the most important lessons from the findings above is that the religiosity of a society is not simply determined by sociological factors.
 Government policy can play an important role in shaping the religiosity of a nation.
 Policies aimed at regulating the activities of religious organizations — from tax laws to zoning regulations — have important effects on the firms that supply religious goods and services.
 Many of these policies are designed consciously to promote or inhibit religious practice.
 Alternatively, welfare policy has been shown here to unintentionally affect the demand for religious services, likely over the course of generations.
 And, finally, since an extensive welfare state is considered by many to be a hallmark of modernized societies, the microfoundational analysis presented above provides a way of incorporating a component part of the secularization thesis (which relies heavily on notions of modernization) into the religious economy perspective.

 Have you ever heard a sermon that addresses the size of government and individual liberty and prosperity?
 I haven’t.
-You’d have to be reading Christian scholars like Wayne Grudem or Jay Richards to find that.
+You’d have to be reading Wayne Grudem or Jay Richards to find that.
 The typical church you attend either praises big government or says nothing about it.
 After all, we can keep making withdrawals on the liberties we have right now without ever worrying about having to make any deposits, right?
 Everything will be fine, and it’s easier not to have to think about what’s down the road to serfdom, so long as the scenery is nice for us right now.
 Religion is primarily about comfort, not truth.
 Right?